Apostolique/jeandavidmoisan.com/pages/posts/simple-onion-pasta.md

 ## Ingredients

-* Olive oil
+* Olive Oil, quantity is up to you, I cover my pan's bottom
 * Cayenne Pepper, usually 4 or more
-* Onion 1 or 2
+* Onion, 1 or 2
-* Oyster Sauce 1 tablespoon
+* Oyster Sauce, 1 tablespoon
 * Salted Herbs, 1 tablespoon
 * Garlic (Optional)
 * Haskaps (Optional)